mckn-larp/house-rules/1-Players/README.md

 - **Shared accountability**
 - **Fair and fun play for all**

-This section is dedicated to you, the players — the lifeblood of Knoxville: Marble City.
+This section is dedicated to you, the players — the lifeblood of MCKN.
 Here you'll find what you need to get started, stay involved, and thrive in our game world.

 Let’s tell an unforgettable story — together.